 Individuals diagnosed with hypoxic-ischemic encephalopathy (HIE) are often at higher risk for motor disorders and limitations in coordinating movement.
-Sometimes they may need orthotic devices, which help brace, stabilize and support a person’s limbs, spine or trunk in order to help them maximize their mobility and independence and help with bodily stability and alignment.
+Sometimes they may need orthotic devices, which help brace, stabilize, align, correct, and support the moveable parts of a person’s body in order to help them maximize their mobility and independence (1).

 Orthotics can take many forms, ranging from limb braces to sets of progressive shoe inserts designed to help children walk.
 Some children will need orthotics for the duration of intensive therapy only, while in other circumstances they will need them throughout their lives.
 These braces are sometimes prefabricated, but in certain situations can be modified or customized to address a child’s specific health needs.

 Orthotics can also be preventative in nature.
-When properly applied, they can help prevent flexible deformities, stop progressive deformities from worsening, decrease the effects of spasticity on the body, and help children strengthen muscles and joints to help them ambulate more stably or successfully.
+When properly applied, they can help prevent flexible deformities, stop progressive deformities from worsening, decrease the effects of spasticity on the body, and help children strengthen muscles and joints to help them ambulate more stably or successfully (2).

-Orthotics are divided up by the type of body part they support:
+Orthotics are divided up by the type of body part they support (1):

 - Ankle-foot orthoses (AFOs/foot drop braces): External braces made to support the ankle and foot, correct deformities, correct foot drop, or immobilize fractured limbs

-- Knee-ankle-foot orthoses (KAFOs): Orthoses designed to limit or assist the plane of motion of the sagittal, coronal or axial planes of motion of the lower limbs; often use to help individuals who have limited range of motion in the legs
+- Knee-ankle-foot orthoses (KAFOs): Orthoses designed to limit or assist the plane of motion of the sagittal, coronal, or axial planes of motion of the lower limbs; often used to help individuals who have limited range of motion in the legs

-- Hip-knee-ankle-foot braces (HKAFOs): Help position a person upright while centering knees
+- Hip-knee-ankle-foot orthoses (HKAFOs): Help position a person upright while centering knees

 - Knee orthoses (KOs): Knee braces designed to support or align the knee, prevent extension instability, or relieve pressure on the joint due to inflammatory conditions

-- Trunk-Hip-Knee-Ankle-Foot Orthotics (THKAFOs): HKAFOs with spinal orthoses to help with trunk control and spinal alignment; often used by individuals with paraplegia
+- Trunk-hip-knee-ankle-foot orthotics (THKAFOs): THKAFOs work with spinal orthoses to help with trunk control and spinal alignment; often used by individuals with paraplegia

 - Spinal orthoses (back braces): Used to treat scoliosis and abnormal spinal curvatures, as well as spinal fractures.
 Sometimes used to provide support for children with limited trunk control.